 The milk tracker then passes this information to other parts of Figured like your planning tab, and your reports.

-NOTE: In the milk tracker for actuals, you never need to enter actual $ received as this flows straight from Xero.
+NOTE: In the milk tracker for actuals, you never need to enter actual dollar value received as this flows straight from the accounting software.